 - DDC 23 Errata is a list of corrections to address significant typographical errors in the print edition of DDC 23.
 Updates to the content of DDC 23 are available in WebDewey.

 - The Abridged 15 Introduction provides a detailed overview of the DDC, including basic terminology and an explanation of DDC structure, complete with many helpful examples.
-If you are new to classifying with Dewey, this introduction will help you get started quickly.
+If you're new to classifying with the DDC, this introduction will help you get started quickly.

 - The Abridged 15 Glossary provides helpful definitions of DDC terms and gives users a common language for implementing the DDC.